Tags

 2. Create a smooth phone support experience: CureMint

-CureMint is a company that helps dental organizations grow faster with its all-in-one procurement platform.
+CureMint is a company that helps dental organisations grow faster with its all-in-one procurement platform.
 With over 700 dental office customers, they needed a good customer support system—or at the very least, a robust business phone system that could allow them to handle customer support.

 Specifically, they need a phone system that could route inbound calls to the right department, and also a simultaneous ring feature that could ring multiple devices or phones at the same time to make sure that no one misses a call.
 They ended up getting both with Dialpad.